vic-torr/thesis/notes.md

 - aplicaçoes de detecção de eventos na amazonia
 - reduzir pode ser a melhor medida de mitigação contra aquecimento global, citar IPCC2022

-A Floresta amazônica enfrenta uma degradação antrôpica sem precedentes.
-Desde a década de 70, encolheu 15\% e da porção brasileira, que corresponde a metade, encolheu em 19\%.
-O desmatamento em 2020 atingiu o pico da década, correspondendo 10.000km², um aumento de 30\% em relação ao ano anterior.
-Dentre os principais fatores se encontram o desmatamento para pasto de pecuária, para cultivo de soja, incêndios e garimpo.

-Diante dessa degradação do bioma, é previsto um ponto de inflexão onde a floresta deixa de ser auto sustentável, em aspectos climáticos, como a necessária alta evapo-traspiração da vegetação para manter a precipitação e monçoes.
-A partir de tal ponto de inflexão, o bioma enfrentará transições irreversiveis para a um clima mais árido como de cerrado/savana, trazendo consigo incêndios e secas.
-A transição do bioma é tida como uma realimentação positiva, onde são amplificadas as condições de degradação do bioma amazônico, acelerando mais ainda sua degradação.

-A importância do bioma para o clima global é imprescindível, sendo responsável por captura de gás carboônico.

-The deterioration of the natural world is unparalleled in human history and a key driver of the climate crisis.
-Since 2000, we have lost 361 million ha of forest cover (roughly the size of Europe) accounting for about a quarter of global anthropogenic emissions[1] (and this may be an underestimate[2]), largely driven by deforestation and forest degradation.
-Deforestation does not only release carbon (e.g., through slash-and-burn), but also destroys a multitude of other forest ecosystem services: preserving biodiversity, counteracting flooding and soil erosion, filtering water, and offering a livelihood for the local population.
-Major conservation and restoration efforts are underway to mitigate and safeguard against these losses, and to highlight the urgency of the issue, 2021-2030 has been declared the “UN Decade on Ecosystem Restoration”.
-However, we cannot preserve what we cannot measure.
-There is an urgent need to understand the location, health and ecological value of nature and biodiversity, and ensure these metrics are reflected in policy, finance, and decision-making.
-Machine learning (ML) can play a significant role in responding to this critical call for action and can accelerate the conservation and sustainable use of forestry and other land use.
-% No que tange a sistemas de visão computacional, é relevante mencionar o progresso nos últimos anos providos por técnicas de aprendizado de máquina que envolvem redes neurais profundas e redes neurais convolucionais (\textit{CNNs}).
-Além de atingiram o estado da arte em numerosas tarefas~\cite{ABIODUN2018e00938}, já são amplamente aplicadas com sucesso nos campos da robótica e de visão computacional.
-Contudo ainda limitadas em aplicações de VANTs, devido a ausência de modelos robustos e portáveis para sistemas embarcados, dado suas restritivas limitações de recursos computacionais.
-Outro ponto relevante de mencionar é a necessidade de uma elevada quantidade de amostras de imagens aéreas de treino em uma mesma região, que podem dificultar a elaboração de um modelo de boa acurácia.

-% Dado todos esses fatores, este trabalho estudará alternativas de localização visual utilizando modelos de redes neurais sob todas as limitações citadas.
-Contemplará as limitações de quantidade reduzida de amostras de treino para os modelos e limitações de
-\textit{hardware} em sistemas embarcados.
-Assim como propor uma implementação factível.
-Consiste em mais quatro capítulos, respectivamente: revisão bibliográfica, metodologia para a implementação de solução, análise de resultados e a conclusão, incluindo contribuições e direções futuras para este problema estudado.

 Every minute, the world loses an area of forest the size of 48 football fields.
 And deforestation in the Amazon Basin accounts for the largest share, contributing to reduced biodiversity, habitat loss, climate change, and other devastating effects.
 But better data about the location of deforestation and human encroachment on forests can help governments and local stakeholders respond more quickly and effectively.
 Planet, designer and builder of the world’s largest constellation of Earth-imaging satellites, will soon be collecting daily imagery of the entire land surface of the earth at 3-5 meter resolution.
 While considerable research has been devoted to tracking changes in forests, it typically depends on coarse-resolution imagery from Landsat (30 meter pixels) or MODIS (250 meter pixels).
 This limits its effectiveness in areas where small-scale deforestation or forest degradation dominate.
 Furthermore, these existing methods generally cannot differentiate between human causes of forest loss and natural causes.
 Higher resolution imagery has already been shown to be exceptionally good at this, but robust methods have not yet been developed for Planet imagery.

 In this competition, Planet and its Brazilian partner SCCON are challenging Kagglers to label satellite image chips with atmospheric conditions and various classes of land cover/land use.
 Resulting algorithms will help the global community better understand where, how, and why deforestation happens all over the world - and ultimately how to respond.
 To dig into/explore more Planet data, sign up for a free account.
 And if you're interested in building applications on Planet data, check out our Application Developer Program.
 Getting Started